thethirdbirthday/Active-Directory/README.md

 <h2>Description</h2>
-In this home lab, we use Oracle Virtual Box to simulate adding new user accounts to a network and connecting said users to the internet through a domain controller in Active Directory.
+In this home lab, we use Oracle Virtual Box to adding new user accounts to an internal network and connecting said users to the internet through a domain controller in Active Directory.
 Configuring and running this lab will help develop our understanding of Active Directory and Windows networking.
+When correctly executed, our users will have an IP address within the scope we set for the DHCP server.
 </b>

 <h2>Languages and Utilities Used</h2>